Afoxcute/lobubble/README.md

 - Direct image API integration with Bubblemaps
 - Comprehensive token insights

-### Bubblemap History Feature

-The bot keeps track of all the token analyses you've performed:

-1. Access your history with the `/history` command or "📋 History" button
-2. View a list of your past token analyses with details:
-   - Token name and symbol
-   - Blockchain chain
-   - Contract address
-   - Date and time of analysis
-3. Quickly reanalyze any token by clicking the "Recheck" link
-4. History is maintained for up to 20 most recent tokens
-5. Requires wallet registration to access

 ## Architecture

 The application follows a modular architecture with clear separation of concerns: